cjmoreno094/Fitness-Friend/docs/tutorials/before-you-begin-tracking.md

 ## Overview

-You must set up your development environment in order to use the Fitness Tracking API.
+You must set up your development environment in order to use Fitness Friend.

 Expect this to take about 20 minutes to complete.